-- f) Place new gaskets onto the outboard stuffing box cover flange and suction diaphragm, and offer the stuffing box to the casing. - g) Replace nuts and washers and tighten evenly until a face to face condition is achieved.
-Any difficulty in pulling up the suction diaphragm should be investigated. - h) From the non-drive end push the rotor as far inboard as possible and scribe a line on the shaft in line with the stuffing box machined face.
+- g) Install 1st stage impeller against respective shaft shoulder. - h) Install 1st stage impeller locking nut.
+Use a pin spanner wrench to tighten the nut. - i) Place new gaskets onto the stuffing box cover flanges and offer the stuffing boxes to the casing. - j) Replace nuts and washers and tighten evenly until a face to face condition is achieved. - k) From the non-drive end push the rotor as far inboard as possible and scribe a line on the shaft in line with the stuffing box machined face.
 From the drive end push the rotor as far inboard as possible and scribe another line on the shaft.
 Move the rotor inboard again to halfway between these lines.
-This is the rotating element centered. - i) Replace mechanical seal cartridge (do not tighten).
+This is the rotating element centred. - I) Replace mechanical seal cartridge (do not tighten).